 Host or join a network gaming session.
 Rediscover the joy of multiplayer games using RetroArch built-in netplay lobby.
 You can also use the spectator mode to watch others play.Learn more!

 It enables you to run classic games on a wide range of computers and consoles through its slick graphical interface.
 Settings are also unified so configuration is done once and for all.
 In addition to this, you are able to run original game discs (CDs) from RetroArch.
 RetroArch has advanced features like shaders, netplay, rewinding, next-frame response times, runahead, machine translation, blind accessibility features, and more!
 RetroArch is the official reference frontend for libretro "cores": applications that include emulators, game engines, and media players.
 Settings are also unified across cores with advanced features like shaders, netplay, rewinding, and more!
 Libretro is a simple backend API for emulators, game engines, and media players to be run through a unified GUI.Find out more!

-RetroArch runs and is supported on GNU/Linux, BSD, Windows, Mac OSX (PPC/Intel), Haiku, PlayStation 3, Playstation Vita, Playstation Portable, XBox 360, XBox 1, Raspberry Pi, Nintendo Gamecube, Nintendo Wii, Nintendo Wii U, Nintendo 3DS & 2DS Family, Nintendo Switch, Steam Link, Android, iOS, Open Pandora, Blackberry and even on web browsers by using the Emscripten compiler.
+RetroArch runs and is supported on GNU/Linux, BSD, Windows, Mac OSX (PPC/Intel), Haiku, PlayStation Classic, PlayStation 2, PlayStation 3, Playstation Vita, Playstation Portable, Xbox 360, Xbox One, Raspberry Pi, Nintendo GameCube, Nintendo Wii, Nintendo Wii U, Nintendo 3DS & 2DS Family, Nintendo Switch, Steam Link, Android, iOS, Open Pandora, Blackberry and even on web browsers by using the Emscripten compiler.

-libretro is released under the MIT licence.
+Libretro is released under the MIT license.
 RetroArch is released under the GNU GPLv3.
-The cores are usually released with the same licence as the originating projects.
+The cores are usually released with the same license as the originating projects.